luxi-huang/NotAnyMike.github.io/_posts_h/2020-09-12-Geometric_Parameter_Extraction.md

 Whiskers are important sensor for seal detecting vibrotactile information from the environment.
 Seal whiskers are demonstrated the diversity of shapes and most of them are exhibit a beaded morphology with repeating sequence of crests and troughs along.
 Currently it is unclear the diversity of shape affects environmental signal modulation.
 In order to get some clues of it, this project implement geometric morphometrics method to demonstrate the shape of whiskers.

 The whiskers images are in two kinds of background - green and black, as shown on figure 1 and figure 2.
 Rulers are placed next to whisker for the purpose of referencing the size of whiskers.
-The goal of the project is to extract 2D parameters from seal whiskers from as shown on table 1.
+The goal of the project is to extract from seal whiskers parameters (as shown on table 1) from original image(figure 1).

 <p align="middle"> <img src="https://github.com/luxi-huang/portfolio/blob/master/img/posts/Whisker/green_bg.png?raw=true" alt="drawing" height="400"/> </> <img src="https://github.com/luxi-huang/portfolio/blob/master/img/posts/Whisker/back_bg.png?raw=true" alt="drawing" height="400"/> </p>